sub0xdai/n0xtilus/README.md

 ### Future Features:

-1. Short and Long postions available
+1. Short and Long positions available
 2. Ability to paste API from your favourite exchange
 3. Advanced trade management
 4. Support for any pair available on your favoured exchange